 Caused significant increases in bladder and testes tumors in male rats.
-What it's in: Drugs, personal care products, cosmetic products except in eye area, candies, beverages, ice cream, sorbet; ingested drugs, lipsticks, and externally applied cosmetics.
+What it's in: Drugs, personal care products, cosmetic products except in eye area, candies, beverages, ice cream, sorbet, ingested drugs, lipsticks, and externally applied cosmetics.

 - Red #3 (Erythrosine)

 Recognized in 1990 by the FDA as a thyroid carcinogen in animals and is banned in cosmetics and externally applied drugs.
-What it's in: Sausage casings, oral medication, maraschino cherries, baked goods, candies.
+What it's in: Sausage casings, oral medication, maraschino cherries, baked goods, and candies.

 - Red #40 (Allura Red)

 This is the most-widely used and consumed dye.
-It may accelerate the appearance of immune-system tumors in mice.
+It may accelerate the appearance of immune system tumors in mice.
 It also causes hypersensitivity (allergy-like) reactions in some consumers and might trigger hyperactivity in children.
 What it's in: Beverages, bakery goods, dessert powders, candies, cereals, foods, drugs, and cosmetics.

 - Yellow #5 (Tartrazine)

 Yellow 5 causes sometimes-severe hypersensitivity reactions and might trigger hyperactivity and other behavioral effects in children.
 What it's in: Pet foods, numerous bakery goods, beverages, dessert powders, candies, cereals, gelatin desserts, and many other foods, as well as pharmaceuticals and cosmetics.